gust10/Handible/README.md

 ## 🌟 Why Handible?

 **Handible** makes hand tracking accessible to every developer.
 No expensive hardware, no complex setup—just your webcam and imagination.
+Super easy to use.

 ```javascript
 import { startGestureControl, isPinching2D } from 'handible';